TeamPiped/rustypipe/notes/AB_Tests.md

 YouTube moved the list of trending videos from the main *trending* page to a separate tab (Videos).

 The video tab is fetched with the params `4gIOGgxtb3N0X3BvcHVsYXI%3D`.

+This new tab contains two shelves (video lists), the first one labeled "Trending videos" which contains the regular trends and the second one named "Recently trending".

-The data model of the video tab did not change.
+The data model for the video shelves did not change.

 **OLD**